thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 - Run JavaScript code using the Node.js REPL.
 - Run JavaScript code using the Node.js interpreter.
 - Describe what I/O is.
+- Describe what the two ways to handle I/O are.
 - Use the `fs` module to manage the file system.

 ## What's Node.js?